 (1) ADD AN “OFF-THE-WALL” READING HUNT ~ This activity would be perfect if you wanted your students to read about something specific.
 You may have content related to an upcoming field trip or an event, or you may want to introduce a new unit by getting students familiar with the topic.

 TO DO THIS: Create pages or mini-posters with the content you want them to read.
 Then, create pages with multiple-choice questions related to that content.
 Display all of these pages around your classroom and outer hallway.
-Students will have to find the content that relates to each question in order to determine correct responses.
+Students must find the content related to each question to determine the correct responses.
 So, instead of having the content in their heads (as in a review for a test), they will “read around the room” to locate answers.

 PREVIEW / DOWNLOAD POWERS OF TEN QUESTION TRAIL (PDF)